-All of life’s great inventions and creations had to begin somewhere.
+All life’s great inventions and creations had to begin somewhere.
 Each product, procedure, and service has an exciting and intriguing journey that it’s embarked on to get where it is today.
 And hair transplantation is no exception.
 This surgery has been helping people combat hair loss for over 70 years now.
-However, the treatment is very different now from what it was when it first came on the scene many years ago.
+But, the treatment is very different now from what it was when it first came on the scene many years ago.
 Below we’ll discuss the history of hair transplant.

 Today, hair transplant surgery is commonly known as follicular unit transplantation (FUE).

-Today, hair transplant surgery is commonly known as follicular unit transplantation (FUE).
-This procedure is famous for permanently and successfully reversing hair loss.
+FUE procedure is famous for permanently and successfully reversing hair loss.
 Hair loss usually occurs because the follicular units in the are of hair loss are weaker than the rest.
 They are usually more sensitive to male hormones and hence prone to shrink and stop growing hairs.
 As stated earlier, the strength and resistance of follicular hair units are not even throughout the scalp.

 However, FUE is entirely different from the very first hair transplant surgery.
 In 1939 a Japanese doctor, Dr. Okuda published his groundbreaking invention: Hair Transplantation.
 He initially dedicated his work to hair loss due to traumatic incidents such as scarring or burns.
 However, since then they have come applicable to a wide range of hair loss causes.